Thursday, January 26, 2012

 Often with the snow comes disparaging talk about cyclists.
 You can find it in the elevator at work, overhear it at the bar, and it comes in the form of blaring horns.

-Thursday, January 12, 2012
+January 12, 2012

 Ring Your Bell

 Urban bike paths aren't road bike racetracks.
 They are places where both cyclists and pedestrians can feel comfortable and where the pace is slow enough for conversation.
 Still, more times than I can count, a sport cyclist has zipped past me with no warning.
 I have seen them dash around pedestrians as if they were the yellow cones in an obstacle course.
-After a flash of Lycra, they dissapear down the path.
+After a flash of Lycra, they disappear down the path.

 I guess that mounting a bell on their bikes would increase wind resistance, but surely they can say, "On your left"?